Updated by Mike on 2025-03-10. Reading time 20 minutes.

 Making the ends meet

-If you have some evenness (puckers) in the leather after lacing it up, heat the leather with a hairdryer and massage them out.
+If you have any evenness (puckers) in the leather after lacing it up, heat the leather with a hairdryer and massage them out.

 Mike is the owner of Redline Automotive Accessories Corp, manufacturer of steering wheel covers since 1999 under the brand name RedlineGoods.
 Mike has participated in installation of numerous steering wheel covers for various vehicles in the almost 25 years of running this website.